TRIM47 promotes the Warburg effect and reduces ferroptosis in prostate cancer by FBP1 and FOXO1

 The TRIM47 gene promoted cell growth in PC cells

 This study examined the role of TRIM47 in cell growth in PC cells.
 As Figure 1 shows, the expression level of TRIM47 was the lowest in the LNCaP cells, and the highest in the LAPC-4 cells.
 TRIM47 plasmid was transfected into the LNCaP cells, and the LNCaP cells were used to conduct the relevant experiments.
 Si-TRIM47 plasmid was transfected into the LAPC-4 cells.
-The over-expression or knockdown of TRIM47 increased the expression level of TRIM47 in the in vitro model (Figure 2A).
+The over-expression of TRIM47 increased the expression of TRIM47 mRNA, promoted cell growth and migration, and facilitated 5-Ethynyl-2'-deoxyuridine (Edu)-positivity in the in vitro model (Figure 2A-2D).
+In contrast, the knockdown of TRIM47 decreased the expression of TRIM47 mRNA, reduced cell growth and migration, and reduced Edu-positivity in the in vitro model (Figure 2E-2H).

 The TRIM47 gene promoted the Warburg effect in PC cells